 5) One complimentary 2018 festival t-shirt per booth.

 6) Booth sitters will be provided for 15-minute intervals.
 Please call the phone number on the back of your festival artist badge when you are ready for a booth sitter.

 $7,000 will be awarded by the festival judge.
 Best of Show will receive $1,500.
 There will be five (5) Judge’s Choice awards given in the two-dimensional category (includes: Drawing/Pastels, Mixed Media 2D, Painting, Photography, and Printmaking), and five (5) Judge’s Choice awards in the three-dimensional category (includes: Clay, Fiber, Glass, Jewelry, Mixed Media 3D, Sculpture, and Wood).

 Security for your belongings is your responsibility and requires your active involvement.
 Use precautions you would normally take when traveling and when participating in any outdoor event to protect your art, cash and other treasured belongings.
-Renaissance at Colony Park Security personnel and City of Ridgeland police officers will provide event security beginning at 5pm on Friday, March 31 until 8 p.m.
-Sunday, April 2.
+Renaissance at Colony Park Security personnel and City of Ridgeland police officers will provide event security beginning at 5 pm on Friday, April 6 until 8 pm on Sunday, April 2.
 Nevertheless, artists are solely responsible for the security of their exhibits and equipment.
 We recommend removal of all valuables from the exhibit area each night, and the placement of all displays and related materials within the exhibitor’s canopy.

 Please break down your booth and place it to the side to allow for a HAPPY and fast load-out process.
 There is a great potential for congestion, so please be patient.